Connect with others who understand.

 • Treating pulmonary arterial hypertension (PAH) with two or more therapies, known as combination therapy, is an effective way to manage this condition.

-• Studies show that dual therapy improves PAH symptoms and exercise capacity, helping improve overall quality of life.
+• Studies show that dual therapy improves PAH symptoms and exercise capacity, helping to improve overall quality of life.

 What Is Combination Therapy?